drupal/cms-launcher/README.md

 mkdir bin
 ln -s -f $(which php) bin
-ln -s -f $(which composer) bin/composer.phar npm install npm run start
+ln -s -f $(which composer) bin/composer.phar yarn install yarn run start
 ```

-To test the full app bundle, run `npm run make` and look for the final binary in the `out` directory.
+To test the full app bundle, run `yarn run make` and look for the final binary in the `out` directory.

 ## Limitations and alternatives